Mikevijay83/house_price_prediction_project1/README.md

-Developed a machine learning model to predict house prices based on various property features.
-Collected and preprocessed housing data by handling missing values and removing inconsistencies.
-Performed Exploratory Data Analysis (EDA) to identify trends and relationships between features.
-Applied feature engineering and data preprocessing techniques to improve model performance.
-Trained and evaluated multiple machine learning algorithms to identify the best-performing model.
-Used Python, Pandas, NumPy, and Scikit-learn for data processing and model development.
-Split the dataset into training and testing sets to validate the model's predictive performance.
-Measured model performance using evaluation metrics such as R² Score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
-Generated accurate house price predictions based on user-provided property details.
-Built a reliable predictive solution to support data-driven decision-making in the real estate market.﻿
+📖 Project Description

+The House Price Prediction project is a Machine Learning application developed using Python to predict residential property prices based on various features such as location, area, number of bedrooms, bathrooms, and other housing attributes.
+The project involves data preprocessing, exploratory data analysis (EDA), feature engineering, model training, and performance evaluation to build an accurate predictive model.
+Multiple machine learning algorithms are applied and compared to identify the best-performing model for price prediction.
+This project demonstrates the complete machine learning workflow, from data cleaning and visualization to model development, evaluation, and prediction, providing valuable insights into factors that influence house prices.